 The NetOS Rapide is the deployable version of that, it is basically a box that will actually bring it to a factory and provide you with this capability.
-It’s a it’s a pop up network, if you like that actually provide you this kind of control and slicing capability.
+It’s a pop-up network if you like that actually provide you this kind of control and slicing capability.
 Our network splicer or NetSplicer is all about splicing, the different domains.

-So you create basically the individual networks slices in each individual domain and the network splicer is actually combining or you can call it basically multi domain orchestrator for a better word, which basically combines the slices and makes it you know, the control and orchestration of your network end to end.
+So you create basically the individual network slices in each individual domain and the network splicer is actually combining or you can call it basically multi-domain orchestrator for a better word, which basically combines the slices and makes it you know, the control and orchestration of your network end to end.

 For us orchestration of the network is all about managing slices.
 So everything in the network is a slice and the service you provide is a slice and you just managing different slices with Orchestrator in a single domain with NetOS or with the NetSplicer, which is like the multidomain orchestrator.

-Beyond Industry 4.0, what other use cases you are supporting via Network Slicing & Splicing?
+Beyond Industry 4.0, what other use cases you are supporting via 5G Network Slicing & Splicing?

 And you have, of course, the other very interesting stuff, deployment for us is the smart venues, places you want to actually automate a lot of functions, you want to specify new services and deploy different services, but also have the network automation to simplify this kind of deployment.
 And what we call mode management, moving from one configuration of the network in your venue to another one with the press of a button.